vagrant-libvirt/vagrant-libvirt/docs/installation.markdown

 }
 ```

-Running Podman in rootless mode maps the root user inside the container to your host user so we need to bypass [entrypoint.sh](https://github.com/vagrant-libvirt/vagrant-libvirt/blob/main/entrypoint.sh) and mount persistent storage directly to `/vagrant`.
+Running Podman in rootless mode maps the root user inside the container to your host user so we need to bypass [entrypoint.sh](https://github.com/vagrant-libvirt/vagrant-libvirt/blob/main/entrypoint.sh).

 #### Extending the container image with additional vagrant plugins

 By default the image published and used contains the entire tool chain required
-to reinstall the vagrant-libvirt plugin and it's dependencies, as this is the
+to install the vagrant-libvirt plugin and it's dependencies.
+This allows any plugin
-default behaviour of vagrant anytime a new plugin is installed.
-This means it
-should be possible to use a simple `FROM` statement and ask vagrant to install
+that requires native extensions to be installed and should be possible to use a
+simple `FROM` statement and ask vagrant to install additional plugins.
-additional plugins.

 ```
 FROM vagrantlibvirt/vagrant-libvirt:latest

 RUN vagrant plugin install <plugin>
 ```

+Recently the image has now moved to bundling the plugin with the vagrant system plugins
+it should no longer attempt to reinstall each time.
+Eventually this will become
+the default so additional plugin installs will need to install any dependencies needed
+by them.

 ### Ubuntu / Debian